 Each poster presentation session will be divided into two time slots.
 The first 1.5 hours will be for in-person presentations in Spokane.
 Then after a 15 minute break, virtual presentations will be held online for the last hour and 15 minutes.
 In-person presenters can participate in both in-person and virtual presentations.
 Please see the details below.

-- All poster sessions will take place in Exhibit Hall A. Before affixing your poster to the board, be sure to check your poster board number in the Epitome.
+- All poster sessions will take place in Exhibit Hall A. Before affixing your poster to the poster board, be sure to check your poster board number in the Epitome.
 These are subject to change.
-Your poster must correspond to the title and content of the abstract listed in the Epitome.

 - Take your poster (plus any personal items) with you at the conclusion of the session; posters that are not removed may be disposed of.
 APS is not responsible for the security of personal belongings.